-LACHAS was developed by the Los Angeles County Department of Public Health’s Division of HIV and STD Programs (DHSP) in collaboration with the Los Angeles County Commission on HIV (COH), along with the strategy’s Community Co-chairs, Grissel Granados and Terry Smith.
+Prior to the launch of EHE, LA County developed and released its own jurisdictional plan in November 2017, the Los Angeles County HIV/AIDS Strategy for 2020 and Beyond (LACHAS).
+LACHAS was developed by the County of Los Angeles Department of Public Health’s Division of HIV and STD Programs (DHSP) in collaboration with the Los Angeles County Commission on HIV, and LACHAS Community Co-chairs, Grissel Granados, and Terry Smith.